Automattic/jetpack/tools/e2e-commons/README.md

 This project is intended to be used as a dependency by other e2e tests projects for Jetpack plugins.
 There are no tests defined here.

-With this project you'll be able to:
+The scope of this library is to:
-- consistently launch and configure a Jetpack environment
+- provide a consistent way to launch and configure a Jetpack environment for e2e testing
 - create test results, send Slack notifications
-- use the most common pages modeled as page objects (see [Page objects model](https://playwright.dev/docs/test-pom)).
+- provide the most common pages modeled as page objects (see [Page objects model](https://playwright.dev/docs/test-pom)).
-- use the most common flows (login, connect Jetpack)
+- provide implementation of the most common flows (login, connect Jetpack)

 # Prerequisites